nathggns/Scrollbars/README.markdown

  - **mousedragcursor**:
   - Default: move
   - Use: Choose cursor that is used for mouse drag
+ - **clicktoscroll**:
+  - Default: true
+  - Use: Allow clicking the dragger container to scroll.

 **Will you ever get horizontal support?**